ChenZhongPu/data-structure-swufe/book/src/list/case.md

 [^sum] You don't really have to design a method to compute a sum, because we can use the built-in `sum()` method directly in Python.

 [^stack] Some algorithms are called **tail recursive** because the last statement in the algorithm is to "restart" the algorithm.
-Tail recursive algorithms are usually translated into loops by most compliers, so there is no any efficiency deficit in runtime.
+Tail recursive algorithms are usually translated into loops by most compilers, so there is not any efficiency deficit in runtime.
 See more at [What is tail recursion?](https://stackoverflow.com/questions/33923/).